canada-ca/blog-dto/_posts/2020-02-05-method-to-measure.md

 draft: true
 lang: en
 alt: "right method to measure"
-description: "What we learned about exit surveys, usability testing and analytics funnels"
+description: "What we learned about exit surveys, usability testing and analytics funnels."
 ---

 In 2019, the Digital Transformation Office worked with our colleagues in the Results Division of Treasury Board Secretariat to put in place a new key performance indicator.
 It evaluates citizens’ ability to complete high-demand tasks on the Government of Canada’s web presence.
 37 departments had to report on the new indicator in 2019.